Crypto and Financial Freedom

 Why cryptocurrencies are the answer

-As we previously mentioned, banks, stocks, hedge funds, as well as most other financial institutions and services are considered centralized.
+Banks, stocks, hedge funds, as well as most other financial institutions and services are considered centralized.
 That is, they are a central point that people must interact with in order to access crucial financial services.

 Cryptocurrencies, on the other hand, are completely decentralized.
 There’s no faceless figure behind the scenes that makes all the decisions, no company at the helm, and nobody that controls who can access them or when.